lanl/CoARCT/README.md

     [==========] 72 tests from 15 test cases ran.
 (157 ms total)
     [  PASSED  ] 72 tests.
     ```

+### Building on Ubuntu

+Prajjwald reported some solutions to problems with building on Ubuntu.
+Please see [issue #1](https://github.com/lanl/CoARCT/issues/1).

+## Copyright

 Los Alamos National Security, LLC (LANS) owns the copyright to CoARCT, which it identifies internally as LA-CC-17-039.
 See the LICENSE file for license information.